-- For some courses, the 5 Q&A sessions are held in 1 week; for others, they are spread over 2 weeks.
+- For some courses, the 5 Q&A sessions are held in 1 week; for others, they are spread over 2 or more weeks.

 - Note: All Office Hours are archived for later review

 What To Expect

 Students will receive access to their courses about 7 days before the course start date.
 Prior to that, we will hold optional orientation webinars.
 We strongly encourage students to participate in the orientation webinars.
 NYU will notify enrolled students of webinar dates and times via email.
 Webinars will also be announced via Scientific American's Facebook page and Twitter feed.

 Technical requirements, including necessary software, can be found here.

 After you have completed a course, NYU will provide a certificate of completion upon request.
 Contact information can be found here.

 A full refund will be provided upon request up to 10 days before the course start date.
 Contact information can be found here.

 About IEEE Accreditation

 All courses are eligible for 5 Professional Development Hours (0.5 Continuing Education Units or CEUs) through the IEEE Certificates Program.
 NYU Polytechnic is an approved IEEE education provider under this program.

 About Scientific American